Astrophysical Constraints on Decaying Dark Gravitons: Introduction

 The dark dimension scenario~\cite{Montero:2022prj}, which is motivated by the smallness of the dark energy density in the context of the distance conjecture of the Swampland program (see e.g.~\cite{Agmon:2022thq}), combined with observational data, has led to the prediction of one mesoscopic dimension whose length scale is in the range $0.1 \ \mu\rm{m} < \ell <30 \ \mu\rm{m}$.
 The mesoscopic extra dimenion in turn leads to the prediction of the existence of a light tower of graviton Kaluza-Klein (KK) modes, the ``dark gravitons'' (DGs), which provide an unavoidable contribution to dark matter.
 In previous work~\cite{Gonzalo:2022jac}, it was shown that the DGs can in fact constitute all of the dark matter density we observe today.
 This scenario has thus led to a unification of the dark sector where the smallness of the dark energy leads to an unavoidable candidate for the dark matter.

 Dark matter is created from the emission of DGs from the standard model (SM) fields in thermal equilibrium beginning at a temperature of $\sim$ GeV.
 The KK modes thus produced have a mean mass of $\sim$ GeV and start decaying to lower KK modes as time evolves, decreasing their mean mass with time.
-Unlike the usual scenarios for dark matter which involve a single or a few stable particles, this scenario involves a tower of slowly decaying particles, leading to a changing composition over time.
+Unlike the usual scenarios for dark matter which involve a single or a few stable particles\footnote{See for example~\cite{Kolb:2023dzp} for a discussion of a single massive spin-2 particle and its gravitational production in cosmology.}, this scenario involves a tower of slowly decaying particles, leading to a changing composition over time.
 This type of model of dark matter naturally arises more broadly in the context of string theory and has been called the `dynamical dark matter'~\cite{Dienes:2011ja,Dienes:2011sa}.

 The cosmological aspects of the dark dimension scenario, which were considered in~\cite{Gonzalo:2022jac} involve the production of DGs, which is unavoidable due to the universality of gravitational interactions.
 This scenario passes a number of non-trivial checks.
 In addition to inter-tower decays of dark gravitons, they can also decay back to SM fields such as photons and fermions, which can leave a footprint in the cosmic microwave background (CMB) and contribute to the extragalactic background radiation observed over a wide range of frequencies.
 It is the purpose of this paper to constrain some parameters in this scenario using observational data on the CMB as well as galactic and extragalactic $X$-ray emission.
 We carefully study these imprints and use the observational data to place constraints on how strongly DGs can couple to the SM brane.
 Under the assumption that dimensionless coupling constants of decay are natural, we find that the dark matter mass today should be below a few hundred keV, which is consistent with the rough estimates anticipated in~\cite{Gonzalo:2022jac}.